Academia Sinica: Founding and early years

+War years

+During the Second Sino-Japanese War, Cai died in 1940 and was succeeded as president by geologist Chu Chia-hua, who organized the relocation of the academy's artifacts from Kunming when fighting intensified there.

+After the Surrender of Japan, the academy's headquarters returned to Nanking.
+In October 1946, president Chu Chia-hua organized the election of the academy's first group of academicians.
+They included mathematicians Su Buqing, Shiing-Shen Chern, and Hua Luogeng; chemists Hsien Wu, Zhuang Changgong, K. K. Chen, and Hou Debang; geologists Li Siguang, Weng Wenhao, Yang Zhongjian, and Zhang Hongzhao; meteorologist Chu Coching; engineer Mao Yisheng; and historian-linguists Fu Ssu-nien and Chen Yinke; among others.
+Of the 81 academicians elected, 49 were educated in the U.S., 23 in Europe, and five in Japan; six—including archaeologist Dong Zuobin and historians Gu Jiegang and Liu Yizheng—were educated domestically.

+On December 19, 1948, all of the academy's institutes unanimously voted to move to Taiwan via Guangxi and Guangdong, due to the outbreak of the Chinese Civil War.
+However, only Academia Sinica's Institute of Mathematics and the Institute of History and Philology were able to relocate to Taiwan; the remainder of the academy's property and affiliates in mainland China were absorbed into the Chinese Academy of Sciences.
+Of the original group of 81 academicians, only nine moved to Taiwan.

-Of the 81 inaugural research fellows appointed by the Academia Sinica prior to its move, nine crossed the Taiwan Strait.
-The institution was low on monetary funds, and reopened with the Institute of History and Philology in December 1954.
+The academy was low on monetary funds, and reopened with the Institute of History and Philology in December 1954.
 In the same year, its main campus was constructed in Jiuzhuang, Nangang, Taipei.
 Due to the importance of agriculture to the economy of Taiwan, efforts were made to revive the Institute of Botany.
 The second convocation of the Academia Sinica was held in 1957.
-At the same time, the mainland part of Academia Sinica remained functioning under Communist rule and was renamed as the Chinese Academy of Sciences in the 1980s.
+At the same time, the mainland part of Academia Sinica remained functioning under Communist rule as the Chinese Academy of Sciences.

+Contemporary

 In the 2000s, many of the current institutes and research centers were established, partially through reorganization of old ones.
 Academia Sinica's first PhD program, the Taiwan International Graduate Program, was inaugurated in 2006.